Chakroun-Anas/turbo-console-log/README.md

 - wrapLogMessage (boolean): Whether to wrap the log message or not.

+- logMessagePrefix (string): The prefix of the log message, default one is TCL.

 - addSemicolonInTheEnd (boolean): Whether to put a semicolon in the end of the log message or not.

 - useDoubleQuote (boolean): Whether to use double quotes or single quotes.